makersacademy/chitter-challenge/README.md

 In the last two weeks, you integrated a database using the `pg` gem and Repository classes.
 You also implemented small web applications using Sinatra, RSpec, HTML and ERB views to make dynamic webpages.
 You can continue to use this approach when building Chitter Challenge.

 You can refer to the [guidance on Modelling and Planning a web application](https://github.com/makersacademy/web-applications/blob/main/pills/modelling_and_planning_web_application.md), to help you in planning the different web pages you will need to implement this challenge.
+If you'd like to deploy your app to Heroku so other people can use it, [you can follow this guidance](https://github.com/makersacademy/web-applications/blob/main/html_challenges/07_deploying.md).

 If you'd like more technical challenge now, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface, instead of implementing your own Repository classes.